Key estate planning considerations for business owners

 This question can facilitate discussion with legal counsel about potential strategies for protecting the company from creditors, remaining tax efficient, ensuring that family members will handle wealth responsibly, and more.

-4. How can I be sure all of my family members are treated fairly?
+4. How can I treat all family members equally?

 This may reveal a lot about your family dynamics.
 How would you like to compensate children who participate in the business, those who choose other careers, or those who are from a previous marriage?
-If some in your family prove more responsible than others, does “fair” always mean “equal?”
+If some in your family prove more responsible than others, does fairness mean equality?

 This will be a decision that research and data can’t help with, but deep thought might.
 The goal is to arrive at a personal definition of fairness that your estate plan can reflect.
 Remember that those who carry on your business may have to face the fallout of your decisions.